-Curry only had 2.5 sacks and 12 quarterback hits officially, but PFF also measures and counts hurries, which he had 29.
-Based on their charting, which actually credited Curry with 4 fewer quarterback hits than league's numbers, the sixth-year veteran had 40 total pressures – tied for 22nd in the NFL among 4-3 defensive ends.
+Curry had only 2.5 sacks and 12 quarterback hits officially, but PFF also measures and counts hurries, which he had 29.
+Based on their charting, which actually credited Curry with four fewer quarterback hits than league's numbers, the sixth-year veteran had 40 total pressures -- tied for 22nd in the NFL among 4-3 defensive ends.
 When adjusted for the number of snaps played, Curry finished tied for eighth in a metric called "pass-rush productivity."

 So what happened?
 Why couldn't Curry turn all of these so-called pressures into sacks?

 "He was on the ground a little bit too much around the quarterback," Schwartz said.
 "He needed to be able to take that one extra step and be able to finish."